machavezg9/iRobor/iRobor/Arduino-Code/Readme.md

 Arduino UNO + L298N + 12V DC Motors + FrSky X8R + Taranis X9D Plus + Time = This work in progress code
-A lot of cleaning up and debugging to come in the months to follow.
+<br>A lot of cleaning up and debugging to come in the months to follow.